Hudoq

-The Hudoq culture and performance is indigenous among Dayak population of East Kalimantan province, and it is said to have originated from Mahakam Ulu Regency.
+The Hudoq culture and performance are indigenous to the Dayak population of East Kalimantan province, and they are said to have originated from Mahakam Ulu Regency.

 Mythology

 According to the traditional beliefs of the Bahau, Busang, Modang, Ao’heng, and Penihing people, hudoqs are thirteen crop-destroying pests, including rats, boars, leopards, and crows.
 In the festival, the Hudoqs are symbolized by dancers who wear masks representing pests and jackets made of pinang (areca palm) or banana tree bark.
 The entire body is covered with frayed pinang palm leaves.
 The dance is finished when two human hudoqs come out and chase the pest hudoqs.
 The duration of the dance is 1–5 hours.

 It is arranged from village to village after people dibble the land to grow dry-field rice paddies in September to October every year.
 They pray so that their fields will grow abundantly.